andypaul65/RatRace2025/RatRace2025/docs/guidelines/subproject-integration-guide.md

 - **Build Errors**: Check TypeScript and Java versions match requirements.
 - **Namespace Conflicts**: Use unique namespaces for extensions.
 - **NPM Package Installation**: If `npm install @nednederlander/mvp-client` fails, ensure your registry is set to `https://registry.npmjs.org/` (run `npm config set registry https://registry.npmjs.org/` if needed), clear cache with `npm cache clean --force`, and verify the package exists at https://www.npmjs.com/package/@nednederlander/mvp-client.
 For public scoped packages, no authentication is required.
+- **Spring Boot Startup**: If Spring Boot fails to start, check for Maven dependency resolution (`mvn dependency:resolve`), ensure the MVP server JAR is correctly pulled from GitHub Packages (verify PAT and repository configuration), and inspect logs for bean creation errors or classpath issues.
+Confirm that custom services extending `AbstractSystemStateService` are properly annotated with `@Service`.

 ## Next Steps